-After nearly twenty five years and millions of domain name purchases with the .com extension, it is safe to assume the best domain names are forever gone.
+After nearly twenty-five years and millions of domain name purchases with the .com extension, it is safe to assume the best domain names are forever gone.
 So if you are a new start-up, what is the best approach in selecting a domain name?
 Is it better to purchase a .com extension, a .net extension, or one of the many new extensions like .house, .expert or .professional?
 Here are three tips to consider as you embark on your quest.

 You will likely purchase your start-up domain name from a reseller or private seller.

-If you are looking for a domain name for a consumer facing website, then you need to focus on purchasing a (.com) extension.
+If you are looking for a domain name for a consumer-facing website, then you need to focus on purchasing a (.com) extension.
 If you want a domain name for an Intranet site, customer or business portal, a (.net) is a smart choice.
 Most of the best domain names are owned by large resellers and individuals who "squat" or "park" the names until you show up with an offer.
-After negotiating and settling on a price, there are numerous domain name brokerage firms like godaddy.com and escrow.com who provide escrow services to facilitate a smooth transition.
+After negotiating and settling on a price, there are numerous domain name brokerage firms like godaddy.com and escrow.com that provide escrow services to facilitate a smooth transition.
 Hundreds of thousands of domain names and purchased and transferred between buyers and sellers every year using this approach.
 To locate and purchase a domain name, you basically have three options.

-Visit sites like sedo.com, greatdomains.com, afternic.com and buydomains.com, and start searching.
+Visit sites like sedo.com, greatdomains.com, afternic.com, and buydomains.com, and start searching.
 We currently use and prefer sedo.com which has hundreds of thousands of good domain names ready for purchase.

 Contact a seller directly to learn whether they would consider selling an already purchased and "parked" domain name.